Independent DUI Blood Testing

 The prosecutor for the State Attorney’s Office is required to take affirmative action to assist a defendant in custody in obtaining an independent blood test when requested.
 Unruh v.
 State, 669 So.
 2d 242 (Fla.
 1996).

-On the other hand, the Defendant was not denied right to obtain an independent blood test where officer did not provide defendant uninterrupted telephone access with his father when the Defendant never actually requested nor expressed any interest in obtaining an independent test.
+On the other hand, the defendant was not denied the right to obtain an independent blood test where the officer did not provide the defendant uninterrupted telephone access with his father when the Defendant never actually requested nor expressed any interest in obtaining an independent test.
 Smallridge v.
 State, 904 So.2d 610 (Fla.
 1st DCA 2005).

 FHP Standard Operating Procedures for the Independent Blood Test

 The standard operating procedures for independent blood tests with the Florida Highway Patrol are found at POLICY 17.06 – 13B.1.c-d: